Living well with depression

 Connecting with something beyond yourself is a great way to add more meaning to your life and to distract yourself from your own problems.
 Your wairua (spiritual wellbeing) is one of the most important yet most overlooked parts of your wellbeing.
 If you’ve been feeling like you don’t belong anywhere or that life has lost its meaning, try one of these ideas to help you find your place in the world again:

-• go to places that you know nurture your soul, such as a church or a temple
+• Go to places that you know nurture your soul, eg, a church or a temple.

-• talk to a spiritual adviser, such as a priest or a tōhunga
+• Talk to a spiritual adviser, eg, a priest or a tōhunga.